m-ehsan/SortAlgsTimes/README.md

 # SortAlgsTimes
-A WPF project that caclulates and compares some sorting algorithms times.<br/>
+A WPF project that caclulates and compares some sorting algorithms efficiencies.

 ## Sort algorithms used in this project
 * Bubble sort